7 Wheat sourdough

 The first option to achieve a good balance is to apply feedings.
 If your starter hasn’t been fed in a long period, the bacteria dominate.
 This happens if your starter has been sitting unused in the fridge, for instance.
 As more and more acidity piles up, the environment is becoming more and more hostile to the yeast.
 The lactic acid bacteria tolerate this environment better.
 Your dough fermentation would be more on the bacterial side with this starter.
 By applying a couple of feedings, the yeast becomes more active.
 The older your starter, the more acid resistant the yeast becomes.
 Initially, I had to feed my starter 2–3 times to fix the balance.
 With my more mature starter, one feeding seems to be enough to balance the microorganisms.

 Some people use a 1:1:1 ratio to refresh the starter.
 This would be one part of the old starter (10 g for instance), 1 part of flour, and one part of water.
 I think this is utter rubbish.
-As mentioned your starter is a gigantic dough.
+As mentioned your starter is a miniature dough.
 You would never opt for a 1:1:1 ratio to make dough.
 You might use a maximum of 20 % starter to make dough.
 That’s why I advocate using a 1:5:5 ratio or a 1:10:10 ratio depending on how ripe your starter is.
 As I almost always use a stiffer sourdough starter due to its enhanced yeast fermentation advantages (see Section 4.4) my ratio is never 1:5:5.
 My ratio would be 1:5:2.5 (1 part old starter, 5 parts flour, 2.5 parts water).
 If it is very warm where you live you could opt for the aforementioned 1:10:5 or 1:20:10.
 This way you slow down the ripening of your starter.
 You can also use this trick to make starter feeding work with your schedule.
 If your starter is typically ready in 6 hours but today you need it ready later, simply increase how much flour/water you feed your starter.
 These are all values that you need to experiment with on your own.
 Every starter is unique and might behave slightly differently.

 The second option at your disposal is the starter quantity that you use to make the dough.
 As previously stated your starter regrows inside of your main dough.
 While I would normally use 10 % to 20 % of starter based on the flour, sometimes I go as low as 1 % starter.
 This way the microorganisms have more room to balance out while fermenting the dough.
 If my sourdough starter has not been fed in a day, I might use 5 % of sourdough to make a dough.
 If I push this to 2 days without feedings, I lower the starter amount even further.
 I would opt for the previously mentioned 1 % starter.
 If the food is very scarce, your microorganisms will sporulate.
 They need to regrow again from the spores they created.
 In this hibernation state, it takes longer for them to become fully active again.
 I have tried several times to make dough directly out of a dry starter.
 I wasn’t successful because the fermentation took too long.
 The microorganisms had to regrow from spores and then begin the fermentation.
 As explained earlier there is a limit to fermentation times as your dough naturally breaks down.
 Furthermore, you want your microorganisms to outcompete other pathogens contained in the flour.
 The less starter you use, the easier it is for them to reproduce.
 A strong starter will outcompete other germs.
 While the method of reducing the starter works, I recommend Option 1 more.
 It will reliably create better bread.
 Option 2 is typically what I use when I fed my starter in the morning but didn’t manage to make a dough in the evening.
 I don’t want to feed my starter again the next morning.
 I would like to make a dough directly without waiting and thus use less of the very ripe starter.